Democrats Pelosi, Schumer demand TV rebuttal after Trump address

 Trump’s address will air at 9 p.m.
 Eastern on ABC, NBC, CBS, MSNBC, CNN and FoxNews.

-In his address from the Oval Office, which will likely last about 10 minutes, Trump will likely to make a case directly to the American people for his proposed wall on the United States’s southern border.
+In his address from the Oval Office, Trump will likely to make a case directly to the American people for his proposed wall on the United States’s southern border.
 Trump’s insistence on $5 billion in funding for the wall lies at the center of the current partial government shutdown, which is entering its third week.

 Pelosi and Schumer say in the statement that Trump has “the power to stop hurting the country” by ending the shutdown.
 The statement continues: